 Short Attention Span Cinema: StoryCorps Animated Shorts

-StoryCorps created its first animated films in 2010, with the first StoryCorps Animated Shorts airing on POV in August of that year.
+Launched in 2003 to collect personal histories from across the country, StoryCorps created its first animated films in 2010, with the first series on POV in August of that year.
 To date, all the films in the project have been produced by StoryCorps, directed by The Rauch Brothers—Mike and Tim Rauch—with animation by Tim Rauch.
-Funding for StoryCorps Animated Shorts is provided by the Corporation for Public Broadcasting, in partnership with POV.
+Funding for StoryCorps Animated Shorts is provided by the Corporation for Public Broadcasting, and is in partnership with POV.